Cozumel Visitor Support Center — Neutral Public Information Hub

 Is the east side safe for swimming?

-The east coast has strong currents and is high-risk.
-Follow posted warnings.
+The east coast has strong currents; follow posted warnings.

 How often do ferries run?

-Typically 1–3 departures per hour depending on time of day and operator.
+Typically 1–3 departures per hour depending on operator and time of day.

 When is hurricane season?